RubixML/Colors/README.md

 - Synthetic data can be used as a way to test models or augment small datasets.
 - In Rubix ML, Generators are used to generate synthetic data in various shapes and dimensionalities.
 - K Means is a scalable clustering algorithm capable of handling lots of data.
-- A Contingnecy Table is a report that allows you to evaluate a clusterer's generalization performance.
+- A Contingency Table is a report that allows us to evaluate a clusterer's generalization performance.

 ### Next Steps
 Try generating some more data in other shapes such a [Circle](https://docs.rubixml.com/en/latest/datasets/generators/circle.html) or [Half Moon](https://docs.rubixml.com/en/latest/datasets/generators/half-moon.html).
 Is K Means is able to detect clusters of different shapes and sizes?